-At Moorside Community Primary School, we believe everyone has the right to feel happy and safe regardless of their age, ability, gender, race or religion.
-By embedding this within our school, we encourage the development of self-discipline, supporting children to become responsible, respectful members of our diverse society.
+At Moorside Primary School, we believe everyone has the right to feel happy and safe regardless of their age, ability, gender, race or religion.
+By embedding this within our school, it encourages the development of self-discipline, allowing children to become responsible members of society.